Opplane/not-me/README.md

 ## Motivation behind this package

 This package was built in order to fix some shortcomings (specially with _type safety_) that many validation libraries have.
 Most validation libraries try to do a lot, and their code starts getting confusing and with a lot of back and forths.
-As consequence, unsolved Github issues start pilling up, improving the libraries ourselves becomes hard since there are too many flows and a lot of history behind them, and a lot of broad types (like `any` or `object`) start surfacing and undermining the _type safety_ of a project.
+As consequence, unsolved Github issues start pilling up, improving or extending the libraries ourselves becomes hard since there are too many flows with some history behind them, and a lot of broad types (like `any` or `object`) start surfacing and undermining the _type safety_ of a project.

 Having a separate type and a schema for each entity is also not a viable solution, since if one of them is changed, the developer has to remember to update the other one too, and that opens doors to human error.